mlerner/mlerner.github.io/_posts/2022-04-24-monarch-googles-planet-scale-in-memory-time-series-database.md

 First, Monarch optimizes for availability - you wouldn't a metrics system to be down before, during, or after a production incident, potentially lengthening the time to detection or resolution of an outage.
 One example of this tradeoff in practice is Monarch's choice to store data in (relatively) more expensive memory, rather than on persistent storage.
 This design choice limits dependence on external databases (increasing availability by limiting dependencies), but increases cost.

 Second, Monarch chooses a _push-based_ approach to collecting metrics from external services.
-This is contrast to _pull-based_ systems like [Prometheus](https://www.vldb.org/pvldb/vol8/p1816-teller.pdf) and Borgmon ([Monarch's predecessor](https://sre.google/sre-book/practical-alerting/)){% sidenote 'pull' 'The paper notes that the pull-based approach, "required setting up discovery services and proxies, complicating system architecture and negatively impacting overall scalability.
-Push-based collection, where entities simply send their data to Monarch, eliminates these dependencies."
-Other existing time series databases, like [Facebook Scuba](https://research.facebook.com/publications/scuba-diving-into-data-at-facebook/) also use a push-based approach.'%}.
+This is contrast to _pull-based_ systems like [Prometheus](https://www.vldb.org/pvldb/vol8/p1816-teller.pdf) and Borgmon ([Monarch's predecessor](https://sre.google/sre-book/practical-alerting/)){% sidenote 'pull' 'The paper notes that the pull-based approach, "Other existing metrics databases, like [Facebook Scuba](https://research.facebook.com/publications/scuba-diving-into-data-at-facebook/) also use a push-based approach.'%}.
+The paper notes several challenges with a _pull-based_ approach to gathering metrics, including that the monitoring system itself needs to implement complex functionality to ensure that relevant data are being collected.

 ## What are the paper's contributions?